UPDATED: JANUARY 24, 2023 | 1 MIN READ

-In contrast to having a good driving record, if you have a driving record riddled with numerous incidents (accidents) or traffic violations (DUI, speeding tickets, tinted mirrors, speeding, etc.), makes you high-risk, which affects your auto insurance premiums.
+In contrast to having a good driving record, if you have a driving record riddled with numerous incidents (accidents) or traffic violations (DUI, drowsy driving, speeding tickets, tinted mirrors, speeding, etc.), makes you high-risk, which affects your auto insurance premiums.

 The likelihood of having a car accident is more pronounced with younger, inexperienced drivers.
 Why is this the case?